passlab/llvm-openmp/README_REX.md

   and omp_task, etc.
 1. **rex branch** is for REX extensions including HPT support, and HOMP related extensions.

-The [runtime/CMakeLists.txt](runtime/CMakeLists.txt) and [runtime/src/CMakeLists.txt](runtime/src/CMakeLists.txt) define and use REX-related cmake variables to configure which files will be built into final library and other things.
+The [runtime/CMakeLists.txt](runtime/CMakeLists.txt) and [runtime/src/CMakeLists.txt](runtime/src/CMakeLists.txt) define and use REX-related cmake variables to configure which files will be built into final library and what macros will be enabled (check [runtime/src/kmp_config.h.cmake](runtime/src/kmp_config.h.cmake) file).
 1. **LIBOMP_REX_KMPAPI_SUPPORT**: enable features and development in rex_kmpapi branch
 1. **LIBOMP_REX_OMPITROP_SUPPORT**: enable features and development in rex_ompitrop branch
 1. **LIBOMP_REX_SUPPORT**: enable features and development in rex branch